tmax818/chemistry/syllabus.md

 4.h.  solve problems by using the ideal gas law in the form PV = nRT.
 4.i.  apply Dalton’s law of partial pressures to describe the composition of gases and Graham’s law to predict diffusion of gases.

-5. Acids, bases, and salts are three classes of compounds that form ions in water solutions.
+## Acids, bases, and salts are three classes of compounds that form ions in water solutions.
 As a basis for understanding this concept:
-5. a.
-Students know the observable properties of acids, bases, and salt solutions.
+- the observable properties of acids, bases, and salt solutions.
-5.b.
-Students know acids are hydrogen-ion-donating and bases are hydrogen-ion accepting substances.
+- acids are hydrogen-ion-donating and bases are hydrogen-ion accepting substances.
-5. c.
-Students know strong acids and bases fully dissociate and weak acids and bases partially dissociate.
+- strong acids and bases fully dissociate and weak acids and bases partially dissociate.
-5.d. use the pH scale to characterize acid and base solutions.
+- use the pH scale to characterize acid and base solutions.
-5.e.  *Students know the Arrhenius, Brønsted-Lowry, and Lewis acid–base definitions.
+- the Arrhenius, Brønsted-Lowry, and Lewis acid–base definitions.
-5.f.  calculate pH from the hydrogen-ion concentration.
+- calculate pH from the hydrogen-ion concentration.
-5.g.  *Students know buffers stabilize pH in acid–base reactions.
+- buffers stabilize pH in acid–base reactions.

-6. Solutions are homogenous mixtures of two or more substances.
+## Solutions are homogenous mixtures of two or more substances.
 As a basis for understanding this concept:
 6.a.
 Students know the definitions of solute and solvent.
 6.b. describe the dissolving process at the molecular level by using the concept of random molecular motion.
 6.c.
 Students know temperature, pressure, and surface area affect the dissolving process.